lulab/exSEEK/README.md

 Authors: Binbin Shi, Xupeng Chen, ..., and Zhi John Lu

 This program is licensed with commercial restriction use license.
-Please see the attached LICENSE file for details.
+Please see the [LICENSE](LICENSE) file for details.